Radonirinaunimi/neopdf/docs/custom-interpolation.md

 ### Step 2: Implement the `Strategy1D` Trait

-Now, implement the `Strategy1D` trait for the `NearestNeighbor` struct.
+Now, let's implement the `Strategy1D` trait for the `NearestNeighbor` struct.

 ```rust
 impl<D> Strategy1D<D> for NearestNeighbor